aflemm/andrew-website/content/projects/sheet.md

 - Create a new sheet
 	- Toolbar 'new sheet' button
 	- ⌘N keyboard shortcut
-	- Custom global keyboard shortcuts
+	- Custom global keyboard shortcuts for new-blank and new-with-clipboard
+	- Applescript NewText command
 - Restore an item from history
 - Select-all + delete all of the current text